kamalbuilds/W5Employee/README.md

-# W5Employee 👨🏻‍💻 -> Verifiable Work Credentials for the Fin-Tech Industry
+# W5Employee 👨🏻‍💻 -> Verifiable Work Based Credentials for the building the VC Resume , Completely verifiable credentials empowered by DIDs, VCs and DWNs.

 ## Trust, Innovation, Verifiability